For Researchers

 For guidance from a librarian on alternative searches, read this useful article.

 Consult our webpage on replacing animals which lists more websites and alternatives databases.
-Also see the Resources section of Optimising Inhalation Research.
+Also see the resource Optimising Inhalation Research.

 If you want to learn more searching for and developing alternatives, free online training modules are available through the Education and Training Platform for Laboratory Animal Science.